ebruchez/public/Predictions.md

 # Predictions

 Predictions are fun!
 Here I am keeping track of my predictions and a few of my friends', trying to be reasonably specific about what exactly is being predicted and when it will happen.
-I take it as a game and won't feel too disappointed if my own predictions don't happen.
+I take this as a game and won't feel too disappointed if my own predictions don't happen.

 Content: